saitaiky/notebook/docs/docs/crypto/transaction-drop.md

 ### How is nonce related to the hash value of a block in blockchain?

 **Hash** is basically a one-way function in which you input a variable-length input and get a fixed-length unique output. and **nonce** basically means a number used once, now in bitcoin blockchain nonce is a value you add in front of a block to match the current difficulty which in bitcoin is a certain number of zeros at the start of the hash of the block.
 So you collect your data and get a fixed hash now you have to add a nonce value until you come equal to or closer to the difficulty level.

-In Ethereum, The nonce is the number of transactions sent from a given address. the value of nonce related to the address increases as the number of transaction from that address increases.